 Same as It Ever Was

 All things (including organisms and ideas) have form, and having form means that there is a structure to matter and/or energy.
 Structure means that there is a logic to the form and logic means that there is information embedded in the form.
 Therefore all things (including tools, thoughts, and organisms) are information systems.
 Of course things don’t just exist as static forms (e.g., static information systems).
 Things do things.
 What a thing does is known as its behavior.
 Behavior requires energy, entails a pattern or sequence of assumed forms through time and is therefore also structured and that means that there is a logic and embedded information to behavior as well.
+Morever, a single act is not considered ‘behavior.’
+Behavior is repeatable and tends to involve repetition that leads to optimization and automization as well.
 The symbiosis of the respective logics of structure and behavior is known as the architecture of the thing.
 This concept of architecture (symbiosis of the respective logics of structure and behavior) may be abstracted and extended in three important ways.
 First, logical structure and logical behavior can exist independent of physical structure and physical behavior.
 Given this, it is possible to have both physical architecture (i.e., physical formal and behavioral logic) and non-physical architecture (i.e., non-physical formal and behavioral logic).
 Second, there are natural corollaries between physical architecture and the corporeality of organisms’ bodies and the physical, non-living components of the environment (e.g., mountains and rivers), on the one hand, and non-physical architecture and the sensory and cognitive forms and behaviors of organisms, on the other hand.
 Third, by framing the nature of physical and non-physical architectures in this way, it is possible to put physical architecture and non-physical architecture (including both people’s physiological and abstract, cognitive being) into the same abstract representational framework and therefore show a continuity between the two forms of architecture (i.e., physical and non-physical).
 From this perspective, when an organism interacts with its environment or with another organism or with a computational tool, it may be said that two or more information systems are co-processing each other (e.g., exchanging information), and through the exchange of information, transforming each other.
 Ideally, this co-processing is symbiotic.
 Symbiosis is a condition wherein information systems process each other in mutually beneficial ways.
 Symbiosis can be complex and manifest across many organisms (e.g., information systems).

 From this perspective, when considering organisms, buildings, things, and computational systems all to be information systems that manifest the same basic aspects (e.g., logical physical and non-physical structures and behaviors) and that continuously process each other, it is easier to see how they are all deeply interconnected and this interconnectedness transcends the existence and/or role of humanity (or any one entity) in the information ecosystem.
 All things, creatures, and ideas are information systems that process each other in order to construct, refine, and extent their respective physical, biological, and non-physical (cognitive/conceptual) ecological niches.
 The condition is what it always has been and always will be.